alebian/alebian.github.io/_jekyll/_posts/2019-09-14-infinite-prime-numbers.md

 array = [x for x in islice(prime_generator(), 10)]
 ```

-As you could see, the iterator definition is one of the shortest and simplest among all languages.
+As you can see, the iterator definition is one of the shortest and simplest among all languages.